-Recommendation: Successful completion of Music 10
+Prerequisite: Music 10

 This is a general appreciation course.
-Emphasis will be placed on the development of practical skills in piano/ guitar/ voice / non-melodic and melodic percussion.
-This is an activity-based course so students must be mature enough to meet the high level of independence and responsibility required of them.
+Emphasis will be placed on the development of practical skills in piano/ guitar/voice / non-melodic and melodic percussion.
+This is an activity-based course, so students must be mature enough to meet the high level of independence and responsibility required of them.
 Students will be exposed to a variety of styles through theory and history exercises.

-Music 122

-Value: I credit
+Music 122 Value: I credit

-Recommendation: Music 112
+Prerequisite: Music 112